Globasa-Team/globasa-dictionary/readme.md

 ## Demo

-To see this app in action, check out http://demo.partialsolution.ca/globasa-dictionary/ on my demo subdomain.
+To see this app in action, check out http://menalar.globasa.net/eng/